fireJera/fireJera.github.io/_posts/2017-03-15-runtime_Message_Forwarding.md

 The difference between the three:

 1. the three is called in order.
-2. class_addMethod should be invoked in method 1
+2. class_addMethod should be invoked in method 1, it gives u a first chance to handle message self by add method.
 3. Method 2 only forward to 1 object.
+It gives a second chance to let another object to handle message.
 4. Method 3 can forward to multiple objects.

 If all the 3 didn't handle the message.Then throw err in the method doesNotRecognizeSelector.